AdobeDocs/developers-animatesdk-docs/Document_object/docume39.md

 #### Description

 Property; an integer that specifies the index of the active timeline.
 You can set the active timeline by changing the value of this property; the effect is almost equivalent to calling [document.editScene()](#_bookmark182).
-The only difference is that you don’t get an error message if the index of the timeline is not valid; the property is simply not set, which causes silent failure.
+The only difference is that you donâ€™t get an error message if the index of the timeline is not valid; the property is simply not set, which causes silent failure.

 #### Example